Synonym(s)

 Clinical featuresThis section has been translated automatically.

-- Chronic, asymptomatic (or with few symptoms; possibly slight feeling of tension), blurred, symmetrical, homogeneous redness (possibly with swelling) of the lateral cheeks as well as centrofacial parts of the face with sharp recess of the perioral region.
-Dry skin, possibly also slightly scaly.
+Chronic, asymptomatic (or asymptomatic; possibly slight feeling of tension), blurred, symmetrical, homogeneous redness (possibly with swelling) of the lateral cheeks as well as centrofacial parts of the face with sharp exclusion of the perioral region.
+Dry skin, possibly also slightly scaling.

 Differential diagnosisThis section has been translated automatically.